clawpack/geoclaw_tutorial_csdms2024/README.md

     cd $HOME
     git clone https://github.com/rjleveque/csdms_clinic_2024.git

-This will clone this repository.
+which will clone this repository.

 Then see the README.md file in the `csdms_clinic_2024/quillayute` directory.